xjw1001001/IGCrebuild/docs/tut00/main.rst

-This model is simple enough that using jsonctmctree to compute this probability logarithm is awkward and unnecessary, but because this is a jsonctmctree example we will do it anyway!
+This model is simple enough that using jsonctmctree to compute this probability logarithm is awkward and unnecessary, but because this is a jsonctmctree example we will not let this deter us!

 input
 -----